Clothes can be difficult to declutter as there are lots of variables. Fluctuations in fashion, season and fit can alter the wearability of an item.

 Declutter your clothes by holding off on your washing

 This works really well if you are an infrequent clothes-washer.
 Hold out even longer than usual and look at when you are forced to utilise the laundry.
-If there are items left in your cupboard at that point which you don’t want to wear even with nothing else clean, those remaining items are probably no longer serving you.
+If there are items left in your cupboard at that point which you still don’t want to wear, they are probably no longer serving you.

 Declutter your clothes by wearing everything (not at the same time)